 - If it still doesn't work, repeat step 1, then step 2, above (Turning FaceTime or iMessage off and one, rebooting).

-One of those, or a combination of both, should get you going again.
+One of those, or a combination of them al, should get you going again.
 If it works for you, or if you find any other ways to trouble shoot, let us know in the comments!